gdominguez-glb/abc/README.md

 run `gem install foreman` (do not add to gemfile) run `foreman start`
 Install this [Chrome Plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) for live reload.
 Don't forget to hit the livereload button when guard says `LiveReload is waiting for a browser to connect`

+### Scss-lint

+This project uses scss-lint.
+Download the scss-lint integration for your text editor: https://github.com/brigade/scss-lint#editor-integration